 - Extension requirements may call for FURL use and ".html" be changed to "/" : Content -> Content Types -> HTML (.html) -> /

-This tutorial is here to help you setup a flexible, powerful blogging solution in MODX Revolution.
+This tutorial will help you setup a flexible, powerful blogging solution in MODX Revolution.
 Since MODX Revolution is not blogging software, but rather a full-blown Content Application Platform, it doesn't come pre-packaged with a cookie-cutter blogging solution.
 You'll need to setup your blog how you want it.

 Fortunately, the tools to do so are already there for your taking.
 This tutorial will walk you through how to set them up.
 It's recommended that you're familiar with Revolution's Tag Syntax before we start.